-The percentage of adults in Hanover with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.34% of adults in Hanover have a bachelor's degree or advanced degree.
+The education level of Hanover citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.47% of adults 25 and older in Hanover have a college degree.

-The per capita income in Hanover in 2010 was $26,203, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $104,812 for a family of four.
+The per capita income in Hanover in 2018 was $28,714, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $114,856 for a family of four.
 However, Hanover contains both very wealthy and poor people as well.

+Hanover is a somewhat ethnically-diverse borough.
 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hanover residents report their race to be White, followed by Asian.
-Important ancestries of people in Hanover include Irish, English, Italian, and Pennsylvania German.
+The greatest number of Hanover residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Hanover include German, Irish, English, Italian, and Polish.

 The most common language spoken in Hanover is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.